-Swan Lifeline strives to create a better, healthier and safer environment for swans in the UK.
-We do this through local and national engagement, the sharing of information with other organisations and research.
+Swan Lifeline strives to create a better, healthier and safer environment for swans and general wildlife in the UK.
+We do this through local and national engagement, the sharing of information with other organisations, research and education.

 These laws allow the prosecution of a person who has knowingly abused a swan, its nest or its eggs.

-To read the full version of the Countryside Act and specifically the law about swans please click on the link below.
+To read the full version of the Countryside Act and specifically the law about swans, please click on the link.

 In 1987, after we had established that lead was killing swans, we successfully worked with Richmond MP Jeremy Hanley to steer a private members' bill through Parliament banning the use of all but the largest and smallest lead weights.
 When Swan Lifeline began, the life expectancy of Thames swans was less than three years; mute swans do not normally start to breed until they are at least three years old.
 Our vet at the time, Steve Cooke, developed a treatment to neutralise lead in the swan's system, thus combating the poisoning.
 Now, following the removal of lead from the water and the conservation work of ourselves and others, the lifespan of Thames swans has risen to over ten years.